Tips & Advice for Owning & Maintaining Your Heat Pump

-- Do not power wash the outdoor unit as power washers cause expensive damage to the coil fins reducing its efficiency and increasing running costs.
+- Do not power wash the outdoor unit as power washers cause expensive damage to the coil fins reducing your heat pump efficiency and increasing running costs.

 - During domestic hot water heating (DHW), the heat pump stops heating the radiators and the under-floor heating until the domestic hot water reaches its target temperature as set on your controller.
 When the DHW target temperature is reached plus 2 degrees it will then return back to heating your radiators and underfloor heating (Priority goes to heating the DHW).
 This is why your radiators may feel colder when the room stat is calling for heat.

-- Avoid using the timer function heating the rooms (unless you have reduced night rates), heat pumps are most efficient on constant rather than timer mode.
+- Avoid using the timer function to heat the rooms (unless you have reduced night rates), heat pumps are most efficient in constant mode rather than in timer mode.

 - Avoid placing cover screening panels on your radiators as they restrict heat emitting from the radiators causing the heat pump to run longer to reach the room target temperature.